 What's the difference between postnatal depression and the 'baby blues?'

-The 'baby blues' is a brief period of feeling emotional and tearful around three to 10 days after giving birth.
-It affects about 85 per cent of new mothers.
+The 'baby blues' is a brief period of feeling emotional and tearful around three to 10 days after giving birth, which affects many new mothers.
 It's natural to feel emotional and overwhelmed after experiencing childbirth and becoming a parent, especially as you're likely to be coping with a lot of new demands on your time and attention, as well as getting little sleep.
 Although having the baby blues may be distressing, it's important to be aware that it doesn't last long – usually only a few days – and is generally quite manageable.

 However, around 10–15 per cent of new mothers develop a much deeper and longer-term depression known as postnatal depression (PND).
 It usually develops within six weeks of giving birth and can come on gradually or all of a sudden.
 It can range from being relatively mild to very severe.